Assoc Prof Ho Chee Kong

 His international commissions and works for both Western and Chinese ensembles have been performed at festivals and concerts such as the Singapore Encore (USA), the Singapore Arts Festival, Vietnam-Singapore Friendship Concert (Vietnam), International Bela Bartok Choral Competition (Hungary), International Performing Arts Festival and Asia Choral Days (Japan), Aberdeen Music Festival (Scotland), Singapore Chinese Orchestra Percussion Festival (Singapore), Contemporary Music Showcase (Hong Kong), Asia Music Festival (South Korea), Asian Composers League Conference and Festival (Japan), Festival Internacional Cervantino (Mexico), Electroacoustic Music Festival (Canada), the International Arts Festivals (Australia, New Zealand), Singapore Arts Festivals, National Day Celebrations and many others.

 A commissioned work by the National Arts Council was premiered at the Singapore Arts Festival 2012.
-Passage-Fantasy for Cello and Orchestra was performed by cellist, Qin Li Wei, and conducted by Chan Tze Law with the Orchestra of Music Makers.
-Other commissioned works include Tembusu Evenings for solo cello, performed by Qin Li Wei at the inaugural Performers' Voice International Symposium at the Yong Siew Toh Conservatory of Music; Of Passion and Passages, performed by the Singapore Symphony Orchestra in celebration of Keppel Corporation's 40th Anniversary; Shades of Oil Lamps, commissioned by the National Arts Council and performed by the London Sinfonietta at the Singapore Arts Festival 2008; Perayaan, a commissioned work performed by the Peabody Wind Ensemble in celebration of the 150th Anniversary of Peabody Institute; Garden Veils was commissioned and performed by the Singapore National Youth Orchestra; Together, was written for Victoria Chorale's 20th Anniversary Concert.
+Passage-Fantasy for Cello and Orchestra was performed by cellist, Qin Li-Wei, and conducted by Chan Tze Law with the Orchestra of Music Makers.
+Other commissioned works include Tembusu Evenings for solo cello, performed by Qin Li-Wei at the inaugural Performers' Voice International Symposium at the Yong Siew Toh Conservatory of Music; Of Passion and Passages, performed by the Singapore Symphony Orchestra in celebration of Keppel Corporation's 40th Anniversary; Shades of Oil Lamps, commissioned by the National Arts Council and performed by the London Sinfonietta at the Singapore Arts Festival 2008; Perayaan, a commissioned work performed by the Peabody Wind Ensemble in celebration of the 150th Anniversary of Peabody Institute; Garden Veils, which was commissioned and performed by the Singapore National Youth Orchestra; and Together, which was written for Victoria Chorale's 20th Anniversary Concert.
 In 2005, in celebration of Singapore's National Day, he wrote The Way of Play for the Cincinnati Percussion Group and the Singapore Chinese Orchestra, and for the celebration in 2004, he performed on the computer with the Singapore Chinese Orchestra in his work, Night of Electric Winds.
-A choral work, Night, dedicated to the heroic men and women who fought hard to stem the devastating tide of SARS in 2003, was published in Spice, Magic, and Mystique, as part of a collection of the Southeast Asian Choral Repertoire by Carus-Verlag, Stuttgart.
+A choral work, Night, dedicated to the heroic men and women who fought hard to stem the devastating tide of SARS in 2003, was published in Spice, Magic, and Mystique, as part of a collection of the Southeast Asian choral repertoire by Carus-Verlag, Stuttgart.

 He has also presented papers at various conferences in the area of music composition studies, and worked on research relating to music in modern society, music and organization, and music in multi-media productions.
-In 2009, he presented a paper titled, Composition Lessons–A Perspective from Southeast Asia, at the Reflective Conservatoire Conference at the Guildhall School of Music & Drama.
-He was an invited speaker at the Convene in Singapore Seminar, organized by the Singapore Exhibition and Conference Bureau, Singapore Tourism Board and the National Arts Council.
+In 2009, he presented a paper titled Composition Lessons – A Perspective from Southeast Asia, at the Reflective Conservatoire Conference at the Guildhall School of Music & Drama.
+He was an invited speaker at the Convene in Singapore Seminar, organised by the Singapore Exhibition and Conference Bureau, Singapore Tourism Board and the National Arts Council.
 In 2006, he was an invited Panel Speaker at the Nanyang-Inspired Chinese Orchestral Music Symposium.
 He presented the Country Report on Singapore Music at the ISCM-ACL World Music Days 2007 in Hong Kong and at the 2009 Asian Contemporary Music Festival in Tongyeong and Seoul.
-In 2012, he presented a paper titled, Searching the Heart of Nanyang, at the International Reflective Conservatoire Conference at the Guildhall School of Music & Drama.
-Ho's profile as a composer is also listed in Singapore, The Encyclopedia, a National Heritage Board publication by Editions Didier Millet.
+In 2012, he presented a paper titled Searching the Heart of Nanyang, at the International Reflective Conservatoire Conference at the Guildhall School of Music & Drama.
+Ho's profile as a composer is also listed in Singapore, The Encyclopaedia, a National Heritage Board publication by Editions Didier Millet.